Uniform Crime Reporting Survey (UCR)

 The system does not allow for errors on key variables; they will not pass the edits until they have been corrected.
 The outcome of the edits and imputations is documented in a series of edit reports and all processed data are stored in a database.
 Included in the edit reports are a summary of the number and types of records processed, a frequency count of edit failures and a listing of every record which failed an edit.

-All edits are examined at the CCJS with the objective of identifying possible problems with the respondent system interface or with respondent adherence to survey data requirements.
-Any problems are followed up with the respondent.
-Edit reports are also sent to the respondents for their information and data correction.
+All errors are examined at the CCJCSS with the objective of identifying possible problems with the respondent system interface or with respondent adherence to survey data requirements.
+Any problems are followed up on directly with the respondent.
+Error reports are also sent to the respondents for their information and data correction.

 Imputation is used for the UCR2 Incident-based survey.
 The automated edits look for unexpected code values and will substitute a more meaningful code value given the information available within a variable and between variables.